Seasonal Enclosures and Other Shelters for Commercial Uses

 Seasonal restaurant enclosures must be removed by May 1 of every year.

 Development review and building permits are required to construct awnings or canopies.
 Please contact the Planning Department at 503-635-0290.

 Tents and Similar Temporary Shelters

-With approval of a Fire Department permit, businesses are allowed to use tents and similar temporary shelters for more than 14 days (up to six months), during October 21 through May 31, as long as the commercial use is under COVID physical distancing restrictions.
+With approval of a Fire Department permit, businesses are allowed to use tents and similar temporary shelters for up to 14 days.

 Permit Process for Tents and Similar Temporary Shelters